-This contract is to be governed by the laws of Queensland.
+This contract is to be governed by the laws of Victoria.
 TCA and the Buyer hereby agree:

 11.1.
-To submit to the exclusive jurisdiction of the Courts of Queensland; and
+To submit to the exclusive jurisdiction of the Courts of Victoria; and

 11.2.
-That all proceedings are to be filed and trialed in the Court registries at Brisbane.
+That all proceedings are to be filed and trialed in the Court registries at Melbrourne.

 If these terms and conditions will, so far as possible, be interpreted and construed so as not to be invalid, illegal or unenforceable in any respect, but if a provision, on its true interpretation or construction is held to be illegal, invalid or unenforceable, then:

 12.1.
 That provision will, so far as possible, be read down to the extent that it may be necessary to ensure that it is not illegal, invalid or unenforceable and as may be reasonable in all the circumstances so as to give it a valid operation; or